-There is little understanding of the present without a mature understanding of the past.
-At Williams, the study of history, social studies, and political science involves students in the intensive development of their critical thinking and communication skills and an informed sense of citizenship from Christian liberal arts perspectives that will benefit them in every potential career and in their lives generally.
-History, social studies, and political science graduates frequently excel in a variety of careers and professions, including journalism, teaching, business and marketing, politics and public policy, libraries, museums and public history organizations, and mission and social work.
+There is little understanding of the present without a mature knowledge of the past.
+At Williams, studying history, social studies, and political science involves students in the intensive development of their critical thinking and communication skills and an informed sense of citizenship from Christian liberal arts perspectives that will benefit them in every potential career and in their lives generally.
+History social studies and political science graduates frequently excel in a variety of careers and professions, including journalism, teaching, business, law, law enforcement, politics, public policy, museums, and public history.